genossen/peoples-permacomputer/basiclang/text-editors/transcribed/edit/README.md

 ## Computer Notes, October 1977.

-# Why I wrote and editor
+# Why I wrote an editor

 My main objective in writing an editor was to complement DISK EXTENDED BASIC's built-in EDIT feature.
 This feature is invaluable if the